tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 This article aim to describe technology choices, when developing software in modern .NET.
 At the time of writing 2023, all new .NET development should use .NET 7 or later.

+## Modern .NET
-Modern .NET is fully open source; the framework libraries, the runtime, and the compilers.
+Modern .NET is free and fully open source; the framework libraries, the runtime, and the compilers.
 You can build any type of applications on almost any platform.
 .NET also runs in the web browser in web assembly and on many single board computers.
 This makes .NET a one stop shop where you can reuse a lot of your .NET skills for any type of application.

+> ### Misconceptions About .NET
+> When you search on Internet comparing .NET with other platforms and technologies, it seems that much of the writing about .NET is outdated or simply wrong.
+This [YouTube video by Nick Chapsas](https://youtube.com/watch?v=AFNujHJfMtU) gives some examples.

+> ### .NET Framework
-> .NET Framework 4.x.x is Windows only and considered legacy and should never be used for new applications.
+> Modern .NET is *not* the same as .NET Framework, which is Windows only and considered legacy and should never be used for new applications.
 The last .NET Framework version is 4.8, and it will be maintained as long as Windows is supported.

 ## Languages